Previous and Current WNDI Faculty

-We are proud to announce some of our faculty members.
+Many of these faculty from 2014 will be returning alongside a few exciting new hires!
 The WNDI faculty is one of the best and we pride ourselves on our individualized focus and concern for each student.
 We strive to be inspirational and encouraging teachers for all levels of experience and our low faculty-student ratio (about 4 to 1) allows us to provide the most productive and concentrated environment possible.
 In sum, Whitman College coaches and debaters are well-trained in a host of debate styles and techniques, a range that will assist students in quickly improving across a number of skills.

-In addition to the following faculty members, we hope to be joined by additional members of the prestigious Whitman Debate Team and a few more coaches from the larger debate community.
+In addition to the following faculty members, we will be joined by additional members of the prestigious Whitman Debate Team and a few more coaches from the larger debate community.

 Marlene Anderson is a successful policy debater at Whitman College.
 She also competed for three years at Ballard High School in Seattle, Washington.
 At Ballard, Marlene co-founded the Debate Program and served as team captain until her graduation.
 She won multiple top speaker awards and elimination debates in Washington, including her appearance as a finalist at the 2013 State Competition.
 At Whitman, Marlene has continued her success, competing and traveling nationally, reaching the semifinal round at the 2013 Steve Hunt Classic, and winning numerous speaker awards.
 Alongside her teammates, Marlene closed out the semifinals of the Western Championships held in Sacramento, California.
 Marlene has previously worked at the Women’s Debate Institute, a unique all women debate camp that increases the number of girls involved in debate, creates an environment that fosters community, and encourages young women to attend college.
 Marlene brought that enthusiasm and commitment to Whitman’s Prison Debate Project at the Washington State Penitentiary and the Great Inland Northwest Public Debate with Gonzaga University held in late February.
 She is very excited to teach at the WNDI and hopes to create a fun, inclusive, and educational experience for campers.